imzqqq/chat/website/spec/attic/drafts/human-id-rules.rst

 Abstract
 ========

-This document outlines a proposed format for human-readable IDs within Chat.
+This document outlines a proposed format for human-readable IDs within Matrix.
 For status see https://github.com/matrix-org/matrix-doc/pull/3/files

 Background